microsoft/sca-fuzzer/README.md

 # Revizor

-This is Revizor, a different kind of fuzzer.
+This is Revizor, a microarchitectural fuzzer.
-Instead of finding bugs in programs, Revizor searches for microarchitectural bugs in CPUs.
+It is an rather unconventional fuzzer as, instead of finding bugs in programs, Revizor searches for microarchitectural bugs in CPUs.

-What is a bug in a CPU?
+What is a microarchitectural bug?
-In the context of Revizor, a bug is a violation of out expectations about how the CPU should behave.
+In the context of Revizor, a bug is a violation of out expectations about the CPU behaviour.
 The most prominent examples would be [Spectre](https://spectreattack.com/) and [Meltdown](https://meltdownattack.com/).
-It could also be a microarchitectural backdoor or an unknown optimization, although we are yet to encounter one of those.
+Alternatively, a "bug" could also be in a form of a microarchitectural backdoor or an unknown optimization, although we are yet to encounter one of those.

 See our ~~[Technical Report]~~ (under construction) for details.